 The race took place twenty-four times from 1927 to 1957 and then was reborn in 1977 as a regularity race for cars produced no later than 1957.

-Ever since its founding, the California Mille has been recognized by the Mille Miglia organization, and just like the original Mille Miglia, it always starts on the last Sunday in April.
+Ever since its founding, the California Mille has been recognized by the Mille Miglia organization, and just like the original Mille Miglia, it always starts at the end of April.
 About 50 cars participated in that first California Mille, and because the intimate size was so successful, each year's entry list is kept to around 70.

 A West Coast car lover, when Martin first organized the California Mille, he dedicated it to "important cars, little roads and wonderful friends" .
 After Martin's untimely passing in 2012, his sons, David and Howard, took the reins alongside long-time Mille organizer Dan Radowicz.